MicrosoftDocs/windows-driver-docs/migration-guide/index.md

     * The **Title** element specifies the text **in the TOC nav** and overrides whatever is written in the contents of the specified file.
 In other words, the title at the top of the page has no bearing on what appears in the TOC nav.
 The Title is needed when NodeType is TOC - the title is inferred from the contents of the project HXT.
     * The **AssetID** values are the GUIDs specified in the WDCML topic metadata, the msdnID attribute.

-6. Replace the placeholder values with those from your project.
+7. Replace the placeholder values with those from your project.
 Of course, feel free to change the text in the comments and titles where it makes.
 But if possible, try to make them consistent with what it was before.

     * **TECHNOLOGYNAME** : This is the name of your technology / feature area
     * **PARENTGUID** : This is the MSDN ID (the GUID) from the WDCML parent topic in HW_NODES
     * **CONCEPTUALGUID** : This is the MSDN ID (the GUID) of the WDCML topic that was converted to be the new OP parent topic (renamed to be index.md)
     * **PROJECTNAME** : This is the name of the WDCML project now holding only reference topics.
 You can simply copy/paste to replace the PROJECTNAME line with the old HXT reference to your project.

-7. Once you're finished revising that TOC node, delete the old HXT reference above the new one.
+8. Once you're finished revising that TOC node, delete the old HXT reference above the new one.

-8. Then save the changes.
+9. Then save the changes.
 Again, keep the site-wide HXT file named the same, **hardware_dev_center.hxt**, so that it can easily be saved to the BuildX folder.

-## <h2 id="s11"> 14.
-Test and clean up content experience</a>
-This is the best time to take one more look at your branch on MSDNStage and make sure it's ready to go out.
-Once you feel it's ready, continue on to the next step - ***merging your migrated project into the MASTER branch!***
+10. **Compare your revised HXT with the original in BuildX**.
+It's a good idea to confirm that they only changes are the ones you ***intended*** to make.

-## <h2 id="s12"> 15.
+## <h2 id="s12"> 14.
 Prepare for deployment (timing!)</a>
 Before you continue, make sure you have the following items compeleted and ready to go...

 ###Pre-deployment checklist: